Prajwalhn18/Web-development/Responsive-Web-design/Responsive-design.md

     - Use rems for better use of sizes, especially while playing with the text.

+-  Pixels are a type of length unit, which is what tells the browser how to size or space an item.

 *How to decide which unit to choose?*

 - Font-size = rem